 You might be asking: how do I get more glutathione in my cells?

-Without glycine, your body makes less glutathione.
+Without glycine, you make less glutathione.
 This can negatively affect your ability to fight off oxidative stress.
 Eventually you’ll get sick… Like really sick.

 How does this lead to asthma?